Global Cultures and Languages Department (GCL)

 Teaching World Languages: Methods and Approaches

 This course, taken concurrently with a Field I experience course, is designed to prepare students with the knowledge and skills necessary to succeed as professional world language educators.
 As the first course in the program's two-course methods sequence, this course is intended to introduce the student to prominent approaches and methods of language teaching as well as guiding frameworks and essential concepts in the field.
-Students will connect theory to practice by engaging in introductory activities focused on philosophies of language teaching, unit planning, assessment, and observations.
+Students connect theory to practice by engaging in introductory activities focused on philosophies of language teaching, unit planning, assessment, and observations.
 Prerequisite: EDS 402 or concurrent enrollment in GCL 300; admission to teacher education.
 Offered Spring.

 GCL 420 Cr.3